 Winter in Bannf is Canada in one of its most magnificent and unfiltered forms… Even if the bears are sleeping.

-Winter Adventure Activities in Banff
+Adventure Activities for an Adrenalin Fuelled Winter in Banff

 It was a short 15 to 20 minute climb up a short forest track to a waterfall that stands just outside of Canmore – the neighbouring town to Banff.
 Here I was taught the basic skills for ice climbing, with the help of the accomplished climbers from Yamnuska Mountain Adventures.